Relay: Applications

 Early electro-mechanical computers such as the ARRA, Harvard Mark II, Zuse Z2, and Zuse Z3 used relays for logic and working registers.
 However, electronic devices proved faster and easier to use.

-Because relays are much more resistant than semiconductors to nuclear radiation, they are widely used in safety-critical logic, such as the control panels of radioactive waste-handling machinery.
+Relays are much more resistant than semiconductors to nuclear radiation, so they are widely used in safety-critical logic, such as the control panels of radioactive waste-handling machinery.
 Electromechanical protective relays are used to detect overload and other faults on electrical lines by opening and closing circuit breakers.

 Protective relays

 For protection of electrical apparatus and transmission lines, electromechanical relays with accurate operating characteristics were used to detect overload, short-circuits, and other faults.
 While many such relays remain in use, digital protective relays now provide equivalent and more complex protective functions.

 Railway signaling

 Railway signalling relays are large considering the mostly small voltages (less than 120 V) and currents (perhaps 100 mA) that they switch.
 Contacts are widely spaced to prevent flashovers and short circuits over a lifetime that may exceed fifty years.

 Since rail signal circuits must be highly reliable, special techniques are used to detect and prevent failures in the relay system.
 To protect against false feeds, double switching relay contacts are often used on both the positive and negative side of a circuit, so that two false feeds are needed to cause a false signal.
 Not all relay circuits can be proved so there is reliance on construction features such as carbon to silver contacts to resist lightning induced contact welding and to provide AC immunity.

 Opto-isolators are also used in some instances with railway signalling, especially where only a single contact is to be switched.